Average Symmetry Protected Higher-order Topological Amorphous Insulators: Topological invariants and topological property

 Figure~\ref{fig3}(d) shows that in the topologically nontrivial regime, as we increase the system size, the LSR approaches $0.386$ corresponding to the Poisson statistics~\cite{Huse2007PRB}, indicating that the states near zero energy are localized.
 The states in the vicinity of the transition point exhibit delocalized properties as the LSR sharply rises to the value near $0.53$ corresponding to the Gaussian orthogonal ensemble~\cite{Huse2007PRB} (the Hamiltonian $H$ can be transformed into a real symmetric matrix by a unitary transformation $U_{r}=e^{-\text{i}\frac{\pi}{4}\tau_z\sigma_x}$).
+In addition, we plot the sample averaged IPR with respect to $m_z$ in Fig.~\ref{fig3}(e).
+We see clearly that the IPR is small at the transition point and the intermediate critical region and is large in the Anderson localized regions, which is consistent with the results of the LSR.
+We also plot the scaling of the IPR with system sizes in Fig.~\ref{fig3}(f), illustrating that at the transition point and the intermediate critical region, the IPR exhibits a power law decrease with system sizes.
+This further indicates that the bulk states near zero energy are delocalized in these regions.
+However, in other regions, the IPR exhibits a slight increase with system sizes, suggesting that the states are localized.
+Note that the increase behavior arises from finite-size effects~\cite{Xu2021PRB}.
+In other words, the positive slope declines with system sizes so that it approaches zero in the thermodynamic limit.

 We now proceed to study the model in Eq.~(\ref{HTB}) for $p=12$ with a regular dodecagon as boundaries.
 In this case, the system respects $\Xi_2$ symmetry, chiral symmetry and the average $C_{12} M$ and $C_{12} T$ symmetry.
 In Fig.~\ref{fig4}, we plot the configuration averaged local DOS at zero energy $\overline{\rho(0,{\bm r})}$, showing the presence and absence of twelve corner modes in the topologically nontrivial and trivial phases, respectively.
 Owing to the average crystalline symmetry, the local DOS respects the $C_{12}$ symmetry.
 Although we demonstrate our theory using the typical cases with $p=8$ or $p=12$, it is applicable for other average rotational symmetries in amorphous systems.